Skip to content

 What’s the difference between a table rating and a flat extra?

-Do all companies use the same scale and pricing?
+Do all companies use the same table rating scale and pricing?

 Does a table rating always mean I’m stuck with expensive coverage?